EugenMayer/helm-charts/charts/postgres-pgdump-backup/README.md

 - retentions
 - health monitoring of the jobs
 - using pg_dump / pg_dumpall as storage formats (not WAL)
-- can backup specific databases or all databases
+- can backup specific databases or all databases (all databases is the default)

 You find all the important documentation in the official repository [documentation](https://github.com/prodrigestivill/docker-postgres-backup-local).